 - Contact Your Insurance Company: When you speak with your insurer, remember to be as specific as possible when you describe the events of the accident.
-This can save you time and trouble in the long-run.
+This can save you time and trouble in the long run.

 - Take Pictures & Document the Scene: Make sure to get clear photos of any damage done to your vehicle.
 This can be used to support your accident claim later on.
 Remember, you can never have too many pictures of an accident.

 - Contact Your Mechanic: After you have completed the above steps, schedule an appointment with a mechanic to make needed repairs.
 Get a detailed report of what repairs were performed on your vehicle as well.
-Although accidents are a scary experience, the most important thing to remember is to stay calm.
+Although accidents are scary experiences, the most important thing to remember is to stay calm.